groovyBugify/aws-security-mcp/README.md

 ### YAML Configuration

-Create or edit `config.yaml` in the project root:
+Edit `config.yaml` in the project root according to your needs:

 ```yaml
 aws: